bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 https://www.howtogeek.com/316977/how-to-format-usb-drives-larger-than-32gb-with-fat32-on-windows/

 #### No red blinking LED status light for lost Ethernet connectivity
+Summary : With the new kernel, the status LED on top of the unit won't blink red if the Ethernet loses connectivity.

-When using native Seagate supplied stock firmware, if a Seagate Central detects that the Ethernet connection is down then the status light on the top of the unit will blink red.
+When using native Seagate supplied stock firmware, if a Seagate Central detects that the Ethernet connection is down then the status light on the top of the unit will change from solid green to blinking red.
 This will not occur when using the new kernel.
 This relates to the issue listed above with Ethernet disconnect handling.

 Note that the other LED status states work properly.
 That is, solid amber after power on, flashing green during the boot process, solid